-The Section of Neurodevelopmental and Behavioral Pediatrics is comprised of faculty from the Department of Pediatrics at the Unviersity of Colorado and staff at Children’s Hospital Colorado.
+The Section of Developmental Pediatrics is comprised of faculty from the Department of Pediatrics at the Unviersity of Colorado and staff at Children’s Hospital Colorado.
 Our clinical services occur at the Child Development Unit (CDU) at Children's Colorado.

 Our clinicians evaluate and manage children with a variety of developmental and neurobehavioral differences.
 We provide single-specialty evaluations as well as interdisciplinary team evaluations for children with developmental and behavioral concerns from birth through adolescence.
 Ongoing follow-up is also provided for our patients, as needed.